Long goodbyes are never easy.

 Think Feelings and Facts

-Choosing to leave your employer isn’t always an easy decision, and it can involve practical realities and emotional drivers.
-Don’t neglect either side of the question when it comes to the exit interview.
+Choosing to leave your employer isn’t always easy, and it can involve practical realities and emotional drivers.
+Don’t neglect either side of the question regarding the exit interview.
 It would be best if you got the complete picture from your employee.

 This should include discussing your employee’s feelings and emotions.
 However, it would help if you took great care to discuss these emotions within a professional context—this is no time for recriminations and mudslinging.